Welcome to today's edition of the Rush 24-7 podcast.

 Yes, the Salt Lake shooter was a Bosnian Muslim.

-I just want to read you the story here from where's this from now?
+I just want to read you the story here from, where's this from now?

-Sweetness and light.com, which is a uh a blog, a a website.
+Sweetnessandlight.com, which is a blog, a website.

-Um Ashley Hayes uh reporting as investigators continue to search for answers into the tragic shooting at Trolley Square, the mall reopens this morning.
+Ashley Hayes reporting, as investigators continue to search for answers into the tragic shooting at Trollia Square, the mall reopens this morning, it's unclear how many stores will be open for business.

-Earlier this morning we saw security guards milling around and lights coming on inside various stores.
+Earlier this morning, we saw security guards milling around and lights coming on inside various stores.

 We also saw the police tape being removed from around the mall.